© Therese Rodin

 The researchers in Cambridge have also developed an exercise test where the dog runs 6–7 km per hour for three minutes.
 Immediately after the exercise, respiratory patterns, respiratory sounds, etc. are examined.
 The test is designed to allow veterinarians who do not have access to the WBBP to perform an exercise test, and the form used is accompanied by instructions to the performing veterinarian.
 You can look at the test form here: Cambridge Pug grading system 2018.
 This test is among others used by the Tierklinik Hofheim in Germany, for examination of Pugs regarding BOAS.
 Also several kennel clubs under FCI have begun to use the test.

 It is important to note that exercise tests, such as with the plethysmography or by walking or running, provide information about BOAS in terms of function.
 A dog that has good function can still have aberrations in the airways that are due to BOAS.
 As mentioned earlier, it is likely that more or less all Pugs have BOAS, and that applies to the findings found with endoscope and/or CT scan, while exercise tests can more often “clear” a Pug from BOAS.

 Goal: No Pug shall have more than mild BOAS (BOAS I) at an exercise test designed by specialists and tested by certified testers.
 (See the degrees of BOAS in the table below.)

-In Packer et al:s study BOAS was reduced to nearly 50% when the CFR was about 0.2.
+In Packer et al:s study BOAS was reduced to slightly less than 50% when the CFR was 0.21.
 We suggest that as a first step, at the choice of breeding partner, the average measure of the CFR of both dogs should be 0.2–0.25.
 Thus, if one of the parties has a short nose this should be compensated through the choice of a partner with a much longer nose.
 We should assess the nose length of the progeny successively and strive for a CFR that is about 0.3.